Battle of Lissa (1866): Attack

-Persano was now obviously losing track of the battle, as he repeatedly sent out contradictory flag signals such as: The fleet should chase the enemy.
+Persano was now losing track of events, as he repeatedly sent out contradictory flag signals such as: The fleet should chase the enemy.
 The commander wants the orders given to be carried out quickly, any ship that is not fighting is not at its post.
-He then learned by signals that the Re d'Italia had sunk, the Palestro was doomed by fire and the San Martino was almost incapable of fighting.
-Together with his wooden ships and the Terrible, Persano put his column in the lead and steamed west.
-The two fleets watched each other until nightfall, with the Italians zigzagging but keeping a respectful distance from von Tegetthoff.
-At dusk, Persano set course for Ancona and von Tegetthoff for Pola.
+He then learned by signals that Re d'Italia had sunk, Palestro was doomed by fire and San Martino was almost incapable of fighting.
+Together with his wooden ships and the Terribile, Persano put his division in the lead and steamed west.
+The two fleets watched each other until nightfall, with the Italians zigzagging but keeping their distance from the Austrian fleet.
+At dusk, Persano set course for Ancona and Tegetthoff for Pula.